Pale-billed parrotbill: Habitat

+Conservation Status

-The pale billed parrotbill is recognized with the conservation status of "least concern", meaning they are not globally threatened.
+The pale-billed parrotbill is recognized with the conservation status of "least concern", meaning they are not globally threatened.
 Despite not being categorized as a globally threatened species, deforestation may lead to loss of habitat, potentially leading the species to be recognized by the global community as a threatened species.

 Call

-Pale billed parrotbills have a simple, repetitive call.
+Pale-billed parrotbills have a simple, repetitive call.
 They sing with sharp chirping noises rapidly at varying speeds.
 When in flocks these birds create a symphony of sounds which can serve as a mechanism for communicating as a big group making it easier for individuals to stay connected in a dense forest.

 Diet

-The pale billed parrotbill is an omnivore that feeds on small seeds, fruits, nectar, beetles, grasshoppers, and spiders.
+The pale-billed parrotbill is an omnivore that feeds on small seeds, fruits, nectar, beetles, grasshoppers, and spiders.
 They are found in groups of 6-12 birds and often found hanging upside down while foraging.
 The ability to forage in groups gives them a great advantage in their ability to efficiently find food resources.

 Breeding

 The breeding season in India lasts from April-July.
-The pale billed parrotbill's Nests are made from grass, bark, bamboo, lined with grass stems and scraps of tree bark.
+The pale billed parrotbill's nests are made from grass, bark, bamboo, lined with grass stems and scraps of tree bark.
 They lay their eggs within 2m of the ground among clusters of twigs growing from bamboo nodes or attached to reeds.